jbarnette/pinglish/README.md

     App.dawdle
   end

   # Signal check failure by raising an exception.
+Any exception will do.

   ping.check :fails do
-    false or raise "Everything's ruined." end end
+    raise "Everything's ruined."
+  end
+end
 ```

-## Contributing

-FIX